JacekDubikowski/build-your-own-framework/readme.md

 ```

-We can see a few in the code.
+We can make some assumptions based on the above code.
 First, we need annotations for pointing classes to be provided by the framework.
 I decided to use the standardised `jakarta.inject.*` library for annotation.
 To be more precise, just the `jakarta.inject.Singleton`.
 The same is used by *Micronaut*.